Improving access to telehealth

 Before the appointment

 Send materials and assess patient accessibility and technology needs before the appointment.
 Include a way for patients to note any special needs when making the appointment or on an intake form in advance of their virtual visit.
+Contact the patient before their appointment to work around possible technology challenges and ensure they feel comfortable with the platform.
 Consider whether some patients may need longer appointment times.

 Make resources available in different formats including printed information, audio recordings, or Braille.